 01 of 09

-Vintage outdoor furniture is hot: if you can find a set 50 years or older that's in near-mind condition or that has been restored, your outdoor room will rival your indoor furnishings.
+Vintage outdoor furniture is hot: if you can find a set 50 years or older that's in near-mint condition or that has been restored, your outdoor room will rival your indoor furnishings.

 We present a look at the brands, styles and collectible pieces from top names in vintage garden furnishings.